Finding Rumor Sources on Random Trees: Main Results

-\end{thm} A similar theorem was proven in \cite{ref:rc}, but only for the SI model with an exponential distribution.
+\end{thm} A similar theorem was proven in \cite{ref:rc}, but only for the SI model with exponential spreading times.
 We have now extended this result to arbitrarily distributed spreading times.
-Theorem \ref{thm:geom} says that $\alpha=0$ and $\alpha>0$ serve as a threshold for non-trivial detection: for $\alpha=0$, the graph is essentially a linear graph, so we would expect the detection probability to go to $0$ as $t\to \infty$ as discussed above, but for $\alpha>0$ the detection probability converges to $1$ as $t\to\infty$.
+Theorem \ref{thm:geom} says that $\alpha=0$ and $\alpha>0$ serve as a threshold for non-trivial detection: for $\alpha=0$, the graph is a path graph, so we would expect the detection probability to go to $0$ as $t\to \infty$ as discussed above, but for $\alpha>0$ the detection probability converges to $1$ as $t\to\infty$.